Office Rents Are on the Rise, But What Can SMEs Do About It?

-Office rent prices are increasing and SMEs are feeling it.
-The rental for real estate can be a considerably sizeable portion of a company’s recurring monthly income, which is why it is important that occupiers of the property conduct early rent reviews and think carefully about relocation decisions, especially when the price of rent could be a substantial amount come 2019.
+Office rents are increasing and SMEs are feeling it.
+The rental for real estate can be a considerably sizeable portion of a company’s recurring monthly income.
+This is why it’s important that occupiers of the property conduct early rent reviews and consider relocation options.
+It’s becoming more apparent especially now when the price of rent could be substantial.

-In Singapore for example, premium and Grade A stock of Singapore’s leading market in the city has bottomed in the second half of 2017, but it does look set to grow this year given the stronger demand for space among some sectors, positive economic outlook and promising business sentiment.
-Prime office space sectors in the city’s central business district (CBD) could experience a 10-12% increase in rent in 2018, and an even further 507% increase in 2019.
+In Singapore for example, premium and Grade A stock of Singapore’s leading market in the city has bottomed in the second half of 2017.
+However, it does look set to grow this year given the stronger demand for space among some sectors, positive economic outlook and promising business sentiment.
+Prime office space sectors in the city’s central business district (CBD) could experience a 10-12% increase in rent in 2018.
+Further, it could increase to 507% in 2019.

-This poses a challenge for occupiers after Company Registration to find and secure a space within the CBD with attractive rent prices, even if it involves lease renewals at the existing location.
-Are there any strategies than SMEs can adopt to cope with this increasing trend in rent prices?
+This poses a challenge for occupiers after Company Registration to find and secure space within the CBD with attractive rent prices, even if it involves lease renewals at the existing location.
+Are there any strategies that SMEs can adapt to cope with this increasing trend in office rents?

 Yes, there are.